Grinding coffee beans at home is not really a rocket science. Here’s how you can use whole bean coffee at home – the simple way.

 Grind it – store it – drink it

-What I like to do is to grind as much coffee as I need for the next two or three days – at once.
+What you can do is grind as much coffee as you need for the next two or three days – at once.
 Then, simply store your coffee in an airtight canister or well closed bag, on your countertop – at room temperature.
 That’s a real time saver.

 Two or three days old, this coffee still have a much better taste than the store bought pre-ground coffee.
 Of course, if you want to grind your coffee for each cup individually, feel free to do so.